-Anyway, sometimes people just suck and you have to prepare for the worst, is my point.
-This realization came and hit me smack in the face after coming back to the truck we were taking camping, only to find someone had slashed the tonneau cover and made off with a decent amount of our gear.
-Knowing what know now, if I had really thought about what we were trusting to guard our stuff, I might have ponied up for something with a little more protection.
+Sometimes people just suck and you have to prepare for the worst.
+This realization hit me smack in the face while getting ready for a camping trip.
+After coming back to the truck, I was disappointed to find someone had slashed the tonneau cover and made off with a decent amount of our gear.
+Knowing what I know now, if I had really thought about what we were trusting to guard our stuff, I might have ponied up for something with a little more protection.
 But where to start?

-From there, it really just comes down to what sort of material the cover is made out of and how it’s built.
-We’ll be taking a look at aluminum, fiberglass, and composite options here, all of which will offer more protection than the vinyl soft cover that lost me at least a paycheck’s worth of stuff.
-So while the initial investment for a hard panel cover is higher, it can save you money and a headache in the future.
-They are also immune to the wind buffeting issues that can plague some soft covers.
+From there, it really just comes down to what sort of material the cover is made of and how it’s built.
+We’ll be taking a look at aluminum, fiberglass, and composite options, all of which will offer more protection than the vinyl soft cover that lost me at least a paycheck’s worth of stuff.
+So, while the initial investment for a hard cover is higher, it can possibly save you money in the future.

-Probably the most popular category here, and the one with the most options.
-Just about anyone who makes tonneau covers of any sort will have at least one of these in their arsenal, if not several (I’m looking at you, BAK).
-These are a versatile option, as you still have access to more or less your entire truck bed if you need it.
+Almost all tonneau companies will have at least one of style of folding cover in their arsenal, if not several.
+These are a very versatile option, as you still have access to your entire truck bed if you need it.

-- Tons of choice at the widest range of price points (including cheapest)
+- Tons of choice at the widest range of price points (including the cheapest)

 - Generally pretty high weight capacity

 - Virtually no bed space is wasted